 In the inner circle, instruct clients to write the things they directly control and influence, for example:

 In the middle circle, instruct them to write everything they have some influence over but which they don’t directly control, such as:

 - My health

 In the outer circle, tell them to write down everything that’s worrying them but over which they have no control or influence, for example:

 - The news

 - The economy

-Once you write everything down, it soon becomes apparent that wasting time and energy worrying about things you can neither control or influence is pointless.
+Once everything is written down, it soon becomes apparent that wasting time and energy worrying about things they can neither control or influence is pointless.
 It then becomes much easier to accept this and to move on from worrying about them.

 Rebecca is an experienced life and health and wellbeing coach based in the English Lake District.
 She established Space and Clarity Coaching in 2018 and works with clients to support them to make lasting and impactful changes to their lifestyles and health and wellbeing.
 She offers both online and face-to-face 1:1 coaching or small group coaching programmes.
 She originally trained with Barefoot Coaching and also completed a health coaching qualification in 2021.
 She is a member of the International Coaching Federation and the Personalised Care Institute, which means she is qualified to work as a health coach within the NHS.